-If you or the young person is concerned that their mental health has deteriorated or things have changed, please get in touch through email@example.com.
+If you or the young person is concerned that their mental health has deteriorated or things have changed whilst waiting for support, please get in touch through email@example.com

 Schools and Colleges

 42nd Street have mental health practitioners (MHPs) in schools and colleges across Trafford, Salford, Manchester and Tameside.

 These practitioners either see 5 young people a day, or 4 young people with a TALK42 session, a flexible session that can be discussed with your MHP about how it would best suit the needs of your setting.
 They also support the school/college with the whole school mental health approach, supporting the mental health lead with consultations, guidance and advice.

 If you are part of a private schools & colleges contract or funded through Thrive In Education (Salford and Manchester), or Mental Health In Education (Tameside and Trafford) programmes it is essential that you liaise with you mental health lead before you submit a referral for your 42nd Street MHP.

 It is imperative that the mental health lead in each setting has oversight of all referrals made to 42nd Street for your school/college mental health practitioner.

 For any queries around our contracted schools/college work please get in touch with Donna Sergeant Donna.Sergeant@42ndstreet.org.uk